Justin LeHew: Marine Corps career

 In 2010, LeHew was honored by the corps with an obstacle named in his honor at Marine Corps Recruit Depot Parris Island, South Carolina.
 "LeHew's Challenge" is an 8 ft high suspended log supported by two pedestals that is part of the famed 54-hour crucible event which culminates the basic training of a United States Marine.
 Every recruit, both male and female, hear from their drill instructors about the heroism displayed by then LeHew and the story is used to inspire Marine recruits to work together to overcome the obstacle and complete the task at hand.

 LeHew was inducted into the Ohio Military Hall of Fame on 4 May 2012.

-Since his retirement, LeHew has become a major player in the world of MIA search and recovery operations for the United States of America and currently is the chief operating officer for the world's most successful, private, MIA search and recovery organization, History Flight.
-In 2019 alone, this organization successfully located and recovered 86 missing US servicemen, in both the Pacific and European theaters of operation from World War Two and returned them to their families.
+Since his retirement, LeHew has become the chief operating officer for a MIA search and recovery organization named History Flight.